 - Vulnerability Analysis

 - Post Exploitation

-I try to give you a TL;DR of all of them.
+I will try to give you a TL;DR of all of them.

 These are basically the Terms you settle on with your Client.
-It defines the Scope of the Penetration Test, the Hourly Rate of your Work, Time Estimation and the General Rules of Engagement.
-This part is often overlooked, but it is one of the most important Phase.
+It defines the Scope of the Penetration Test, the Hourly Rate of your Work, Time Estimation, and the General Rules of Engagement.
+This part is often overlooked, but it is one of the most important Phases.

 It is really important to understand what a client expects from a Penetration Test and also to outline how the Penetration Tester should spend their costly time.

 This Phase of the Test is devoted to collecting as much information as possible on your Target.
 OSINT, or Open Source Intelligence, is a form of reconnaissance that involves finding, selecting, and acquiring information from publicly available resources such as Social Media Profiles, Websites, etc.

 Intelligence Gathering is used to discover different entry points into an organization through either Physical, Electronic, or Social(Human) channels.

 The third Phase is dedicated to defining a threat modeling approach as required for the correct execution of a Penetration Test.
 Threat Modeling is a process by which potential threats, such as Structural Vulnerabilities, can be identified, enumerated, and prioritized.